 Learning starts well before a child enters kindergarten, which is why we offer programs and supports to help parents and caregivers create learning environments for our youngest children.
 Our birth to age 5 programming offers everything from one time drop-in events, to targeted interventions to support children wherever they are in their developmental journey.

-- Drop-in classes are offered throughout the year and often include open play time, sensory experiences, songs and stories, or simply time for parents to connect with other adults while their children play!
+- Family classes and activities are offered throughout the year and often include open play time, sensory experiences, songs and stories, or simply time for parents to connect with other adults while their children play!
 Find classes in the Richfield Community Education online catalog.

 - We also offer preschool and prekindergarten programs for children ages 3 and 4 that provide a more “independent” learning experience for your child.
 These classes are a wonderful way for your child to gain confidence and social emotional skills as they begin to experience a classroom environment away from their family.
 They provide a chance for children to make new friends and offer an introduction to “academics” through thoughtful play experiences.
 Kindergarten teachers appreciate the skills that our preschool graduates bring with them to the “big kid” classrooms!